mandeep147/Online-Library-System-using-Spring/README.md

 # Online-Library-System-using-Spring
-Web-based platform to manage many aspects of a university library system, including
+Web-based platform to manage different aspects of a university library system, including
  - cataloging,
  - search,
  - circulation, and